Bloating is defined as a sense of gassiness or a feeling of abdominal distention. It’s a common complaint in clinic and can be wildly uncomfortable.

 I do hope the above provides you some relief.
 The gut is a topic I find endlessly fascinating.
 If you would like to work on individual treatment for your digestive issues, please get in touch x

-Brooke is a qualified naturopath with a focus on digestive health, hormones and sleep disorders.
+Brooke is a qualified naturopath and nutritionist with a focus on digestive concerns, stress & adrenal dysregulation, fatigue, anxiety, and skin health.

 Learn more about Brooke here